 The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the reporting period.
-The Corporation's significant estimates include the allowance for estimated uncollectible patient accounts receivable, estimated third-party contractual allowances, estimated third-party payor receivables and payables, self-insurance liabilities, workers' compensation liabilities, imputed interest on leases, and pension and postemployment health insurance liabilities.
+The Corporation's significant estimates include the allowance for estimated uncollectible patient accounts receivable, estimated third-party contractual allowances, estimated third-party payor receivables and payables, self-insurance liabilities, workers' compensation liabilities, imputed interest on leases and subscription-based information technology arrangements ("SBITAs"), and pension and postemployment health insurance liabilities.
 Actual results may differ from those estimates.

-During 2022, prior year revenue of \$5,886 was recognized and is included in net patient service revenue due to changes in estimates relating to certain Medicare and Medicaid reimbursement matters.
+During 2023, prior year revenue of \$4,355 was recognized and is included in net patient service revenue due to changes in estimates relating to certain Medicare and Medicaid reimbursement matters.